giacomodeodato/pybbbc/README.md

 ### Filtering
-The instance of dataset can be intuitively filtered during the initiation using metadata keyword arguments as follows:
+The instance of a dataset can be intuitively filtered during the initiation using metadata keyword arguments as follows:
 ```python
 # get the samples without MoA
 bbbc021 = BBBC021(moa='null')